yu-pei/parsec-wiki/Using PaRSEC binding to bind computation and communication cores.md

 0,1
 4,5
 ```
-Here, the line number represents the rank we are trying to provide the binding information for.
+Here, the line number represents the rank for which we are trying to provide the binding information.
 In this example, line 1 represents binding information for rank 0 and line 2 represents information for rank 1.

 We will execute the following:
 ```sh